Coronavirus Update:What patients and families need to know

 HIV stands for Human Immunodeficiency Virus, the virus that causes Acquired Immunodeficiency Syndrome, also known as AIDS.
 HIV and AIDS are not the same thing.
 HIV is a virus that can lead to AIDS, if you don't treat it and/or your body gets too weak to fight the virus.

-- More than 1.1 million people in the United States are living with HIV or AIDS; of those, one in five do not even know that they are infected.
+- About 1.2 million people in the United States had HIV at the end of 2018; of those, one in seven did not know that they were infected.

 - Someone in the United States is infected with HIV every 9 1/2 minutes.

 - Washington, D.C., has a higher rate of people living with HIV/AIDS than any state in the United States.
-Almost 14,500 people were living with HIV in Washington, D.C., as of 2010.
+About 12,300 people were living with HIV in Washington, D.C., as of 2019.

 You can have HIV and not know it, since it can be months or even years before you notice any symptoms.